One. Writing web pages.

 I reckon that if you have something to say, you really can’t beat words for saying it.
 But, in my opinion, much of today’s website copy is like the man who winks at a girl in the dark: he knows what he’s doing, but nobody else does!

 For instance, why would anyone in their right mind kick off the copy on a Home page along the stultifying lines of: “Based in Lincolnshire, we have been in the chub-fuddler business for 50 years”?
-Yet they do; and this is their main preamble.
+Yet they do, and this is their main preamble.
 Even worse, many begin what they think is their sales pitch with: “Welcome to the website of Charlie’s Chub-Fuddlers” Neither of these gambits says anything about anything; and the terrible truth is that lines of this kind are everywhere.

 Let’s clear the decks, your opening headline (which should be an H1paragraph, by the way) should say in no uncertain terms what it is you are offering vis-a-vis service or product.
 (Not to mention the benefit of owning the damn thing.)
-This is the line that both search engine and customer will see first.
+This is the line that both the search engine and the customer will see first.
 It is the line that convinces both to stick around.
 In addition, this headline should reflect and tie-in neatly with your HTML meta tags of Title, Description and Keywords.

 Make no mistake, your headline is crucial for winning good search engine listings and for making sales.

 Two.
-Benefit is the soul of advertising.
+The benefit is the soul of advertising.

 I mentioned ‘benefit’ above, so maybe I should enlarge briefly upon that.
 It is an unwritten rule in the advertising business that people don’t buy products, they buy the benefits of owning them.
 They buy because the product gives them kudos among their peers, or makes them feel good, or does precisely the job they need at less cost, or because they imagine they have found a bargain.
 For instance, one car is very much like another, but a Jaguar will bring more admiring glances than a Ford.
 Likewise, one cocktail dress is very much like another, but the one with the Emmanuelle of Paris label will make the wearer feel more glamorous.

-So the words that you throw willy-nilly onto your website are important; and they are important in two distinct respects.
+So the words that you throw willy-nilly onto your website are important, and they are important in two distinct respects.
 First, they will prompt the search engine robots to give your site a high listing.
 Second, they will encourage your potential customers to buy your product.
 On these grounds, make every word count.
 And to give you an example of what I’m saying, here’s how the chub-fuddler headline (above) should look: “Charlie’s chub-fuddlers do the job faster and more accurately than any other chub-fuddler on the market.
 So you get more, high-tolerance chubs for your money.”
 Or words to that effect.

 Three.
 Web page – how long, how wide and why?